 Step 6: Adjust Your Expectations

-Tulum is a truly unique destination, with spectacular beaches, ruins with a view, and a laid-back vibe.
-Does it matter if you track sand into your beachfront cabana?
-Who cares if your hotel shower is a little salty?
+Tulum is a truly unique destination, with spectacular beaches, ruins with a stunning view of the coast, and a laid-back vibe.
+It’s not going to be an all-inclusive experience, but it will be one of the coolest places you’ve visited.
 Relax and embrace the beach bliss!
 And start plotting how you might lose your passport and have to stay…

 - Is Guanajuato on your travel radar yet?
 It’s a charming UNESCO heritage site near San Miguel Allende, but without the crowds of its more famous neighbor.
 Don’t miss this this guide to visiting the colorful city of Guanajuato!